-In accordance with the Company's DSU Plan, on August 8, 2019 the Company granted each of the members of the Board of Directors (other than those directors nominated for election by Paulson & Co., Inc.) 97,647 DSUs with a grant date fair value of C\$0.85 per grant, or an aggregate of C\$415,000.
-The DSUs entitle the holders to receive shares of the Company's capital stock without the payment of any consideration.
-The DSUs vested immediately upon being granted but the shares of capital stock underlying the DSUs are not deliverable to the grantee until the grantee is no longer serving on the Company's Board of Directors.
+On August 8, 2019, the Company granted each of the members of the Board of Directors (other than those directors nominated for election by Paulson & Co., Inc.) 97,647 DSUs with a grant date fair value of C\$0.85 per DSU representing C\$83,000 per director or C\$415,000 in the aggregate.
+The DSUs entitle the holders to receive common shares of the Company without the payment of any consideration.
+The DSUs vested immediately upon being granted but the common shares underlying the DSUs are not deliverable to the grantee until the grantee is no longer serving on the Company's Board of Directors.

-In accordance with the Company's 2006 Incentive Stock Option Plan, on August 8, 2019 the Company granted a total of 187,232 incentive stock options to an officer and employees of the Company to purchase common shares in the capital stock of the Company at an issue price of C\$0.85 per share.
-Of the total 187,232 stock options granted, Mr. Karl Hanneman, Chief Executive Officer, is entitled to purchase a total of 150,000 common shares in the capital stock of the Company.
-The options vest 100% on the grant date of August 8, 2019 with an expiry date of August 8, 2025.
+In accordance with the Company's 2006 Incentive Stock Option Plan, on August 8, 2019 the Company granted a total of 187,232 incentive stock options to employees of the Company to purchase common shares in the capital stock of the Company at an issue price of C\$0.85 per share.
+Of the total 187,232 stock options granted, 150,000 were granted to Mr. Karl Hanneman, Chief Executive Officer.
+All of the options vest 100% on the grant date of August 8, 2019 and expire on August 8, 2025.